Feng Shui Basics

 Repair what dragsRemoves daily frustrationBroken things create constant background friction

-Keep one lucky detailAdds meaning without visual noiseOne strong symbol usually works better than ten scattered ones
+Keep one lucky detailAdds meaning without visual noiseOne strong symbol works better than ten scattered ones

-Five ways to support good luck without making the home feel forced
+These five ways support good luck without making the home feel forced.

 1